What we do…

 We grow and sell native and edible plants.
 Visit our online store.

 At Northern Holler Nursery and Gardens, we specialize in growing open-pollinated, wild-type indigenous plants of North America placing an emphasis on plants that historically occur in the eco-regions of Minnesota.
 With an eye on resuscitating suburban and urban landscapes we seek to provide connections between people and the places where they live by offering an array of native plants that grow in the Tallgrass Prairie, Oak/Pine Savanna and Eastern Deciduous Forrest environments.
-We never use herbicides, fungicides, or pesticides such as neonicotinoids and when possible, we opt for sustainable fertilizers and growing mediums.
+We NEVER use pesticides such as neonicotinoids and when possible, we opt for sustainable and organic fertilizers, IPM Programs and growing mediums.

 Consultation and Design.